-Both earpieces on these ‘phones are made of aluminum with laser-etched branding.
+Both earpieces on these ‘phones are made of aluminium with laser-etched branding.
 They also feature left and right indicators near the back of each housing.
 When you’re actually wearing them, the indicators will face towards the back of your head.

 Each indicator sticks out just enough that you can feel them with your fingertip.
-If you like to listen to your music in the dark, or have the lights dimmed down at nighttime – it’s fairly easy to identify which earpiece is which.
+If you like to listen to your music in the dark or have the lights dimmed down at nighttime – it’s fairly easy to identify which earpiece is which.

 Each earpiece also has a filter that protects the openings of each nozzle from your earwax.
 The main purpose of each filter is to keep your wax away from the internal drivers.
 Then again, if you wear them long enough, some earwax buildup is to be expected.
 (Which isn’t a major issue, as long as it doesn’t reach the drivers.)